aawaheed/magic/README.md

 ![CRM system for car dealership](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/vip-crm.png)

-Magic asked a handful of control questions, before it automatically generated the database, created the backend code based upon the integrated Hyperlambda Generator, before finally assembling the frontend based upon the API - Complete with authentication and authorization, 100% secure (of course!) - You can [try it out here](https://thomastest-team.us.ainiro.io/vipcrm/index).
+Magic asked a handful of control questions, before it automatically generated the database, created the backend code based upon the integrated Hyperlambda Generator, before finally assembling the frontend based upon the API - Complete with authentication and authorization, 100% secure (of course!)
 Everything deployed locally, on the integrated and built-in webserver - So no deployment pipelines are required.

-* Username is "demo"
-* Password is "demodemodemo"

 Below is the AI agent in Magic creating the system, 100% autonomously.